420: Canada’s First Legal Celebration

 What’s next?
 Andrew Hathaway, a professor at the University of Guelph who studies illicit drug use and Canadian drug policy, thinks that celebrations may become toned down with legalization.

 “Now that it’s become more of a mainstream, cultural-wide phenomenon, I think to a certain degree that takes away from some of the quality of the original event that otherwise was there,” he said.

-Hathaway mentioned that cannabis users were typically never shy to be out celebrating 420.
-Regardless of its legal status, the celebrations saw enormous turnouts.
-Now that cannabis is legal, the novelty of a once-a-year celebration may not seem as appealing to cannabis users who will soon see various cannabis products available at retail stores.
+Hathaway said that cannabis users were never shy to be out celebrating 420.
+Regardless of the legal status of cannabis, 420 celebrations saw enormous turnouts.
+Now that cannabis is legal, the novelty of a once-a-year celebration might not be as appealing to cannabis users who will soon see a plethora of cannabis products available at retail stores.